Skip to content

 sudo dnf install -yq docker-ce docker-ce-cli containerd.io docker-compose-plugin

-This part contains instructions to install Cortex and then configure it.
+This section provides step-by-step instructions to install Cortex and configure it properly.

 Installation#